 The Rosamond Gifford Zoo in Syracuse, N.Y. offers an incentive in the weeks surrounding Halloween: Any child who brings and donates a large pumpkin receives free entry.
 The donated pumpkins are used as decorations around the zoo, and after Halloween celebrations are over, zookeepers give the pumpkins to animals to eat and play with, as reported by Syracuse.com

 California’s Oakland Zoo works with local pumpkin patches who donate leftover pumpkins to the zoo for animals to eat; similarly, The Great Pumpkin Farm in Clarence, N.Y. donates pumpkin stalks and surplus pumpkins to the Buffalo Zoo.

 Better yet, donate leftover pumpkins to an animal sanctuary.

 While zoos capture wild animals, breed them, and force them to live in confined, cramped conditions much unlike their natural habitats, animal sanctuaries rescue animals from situations of abuse and neglect, making them a more ethical place to visit and support with your donations.
 So before offering your pumpkins up to your local zoo, check to see if a nearby animal sanctuary is accepting pumpkin donations!

-Some sanctuaries that accept donations include Happy Trails Farm Animal Sanctuary in Ravenna, Ohio, Higher Ground Animal Sanctuary in Mead, Wash., and Harvest Home Animal Sanctuary in Stockton, Calif., and North Mountain Animal Sanctuary, in Annapolis Valley, Nova Scotia, Canada.
+Some sanctuaries that accept donations include Happy Trails Farm Animal Sanctuary in Ravenna, Ohio, Higher Ground Animal Sanctuary in Mead, Wash., Harvest Home Animal Sanctuary in Stockton, Calif., and North Mountain Animal Sanctuary, in Annapolis Valley, Nova Scotia, Canada.

 Additionally, Pumpkins for Pigs is a resource of animal sanctuaries and farms that accept donated pumpkins, which are then fed to pigs.